 - The CSO team inspects the goats for compliance with the ordinance.

 - If approved, the CSO team contacts City staff to issue the permit.

-- One Stop issues the goat keeping permit.
+- The Building Permit Counter issues the goat keeping permit.